Hopf symmetry protected topological phases in the vicinity of spin orders: Spin-ordered insulators

 \subsection{Spin-ordered insulator model}

-Even in purely fermionic systems, bosonic 3-com-ponent fields $\vb{\phi}(x)$ can emerge as the effective degrees of freedom at low energies.
+Even in purely fermionic systems, bosonic 3-component fields $\vb{\phi}(x)$ can emerge as the effective degrees of freedom at low energies~\cite{Hertz1976, Millis1993, Moriya1985, Auerbach1994, Abanov2003, Altland2010}.
 This happens naturally when a Fermi liquid condenses into a spin-ordered insulating phase with a pseudovector order parameter $\vb{\phi}(x)$.
 Since the fermions are gapped, only the fluctuations of $\vb{\phi} = \bar{\phi} \, \vu{n}$ are relevant at low energies.
-In the absence of spin-orbit coupling, the fluctuations of the orientation unit-vector field $\vu{n}(x)$ are, moreover, gapless.
+In the absence of spin-orbit coupling, the spin rotation symmetry implies that long-wavelength fluctuations of the orientation unit-vector field $\vu{n}(x)$ are energetically inexpensive.
 Physically, this phase is characterized by magnetism (spin loop currents) for TR-odd (TR-even) $\vb{\phi}(x)$.

 The order parameter $\vb{\phi}(x)$ is formally introduced by performing a Hubbard-Stratonovich transformation~\cite{Altland2010} on the dominant four-fermion interaction channel.
 By assumption, in our system the dominant interaction is